American River South Fork near Coloma

 Notes: © 1998, 2000, 2007 Bill Tuthill, CreeksYahoo

-This is California's standard intermediate run that many boaters run repeatedly and never outgrow.
-Annoying user fees can deplete beer money fast.
-Crowds are a huge problem on weekends during the summer.
+This is California's standard intermediate run that many boaters run repeatedly and never get tired of running.
+Crowds are sometimes a problem on weekends during the summer.
+A weekday trip offers more solitude.
 The whitewater is mostly class II+ with ten class IIIs, two class III+ rapids, and one class IV- that repeat customers never scout.
-Most commercial outfitters run the lower half on Saturday, and the more difficult upper half on Sunday.
-They always seem to launch just as you're coming thru.
+Most commercial outfitters run the lower half on Saturday, and the more difficult upper half on Sunday, which is a good strategy.

-On the other hand, there are lots of fun but not life-threatening rapids on this river, which can be run almost any day of the year (you'll need a drysuit in winter).
-The middle third makes an excellent beginner run, the lower “gorge” makes a good training run, and the slightly tougher upper third has good surfing spots.
+This river segment contains a lot of fun but not life-threatening rapids, and can be run almost any day of the year (you may need a drysuit in winter).
+The middle third makes an excellent beginner run, the lower “gorge” makes a good training run, and the slightly tougher upper third has some good surfing spots.
 In late September or early October, the poison oak leaves turn red and provide nice autumn color.

-For good objective information about Coloma and the South Fork American, see The American River website.
-For a list of commercial rafting outfitters and kayaking instructors, see their Resources Directory.
+For information about visiting Coloma and environs, see Coloma.com.
+For a list of commercial rafting outfitters, see their Whitewater Rafting page.

 Although the length of 20.5 miles sounds long, it can be boated easily in one day, except when days are short in the middle of winter.
 Car camping is a pain because it is usually hard to find a spot, and even if you do, it might be dusty and overpriced.
 Most boaters choose one of four sections, listed in order of difficulty: